Set Up a Lookup Field

 - Required: Toggle on if every record must have this relationship

-Using the Lookup on a Record
+Using the Relation on a Record

 - Open a record (e.g. a Contact)

-- Find the lookup field (e.g. “Company”)
+- Find the relation field (e.g. “Company”)

 - Start typing the name of the related record